-You can make any available folder a cataloged folder by clicking on the '+' button at the top of the Folders pane, or by dragging a folder from the Preview area onto the 'Drop...' button at the bottom of the Cataloged Folders section.
-The cataloging process is designed to work in the background, so it doesn't affect other work you do in any ON1 Photo RAW 2017 module.
-While the app is cataloging a folder, you'll see a progress circle next to the folder name; once the folder has been cataloged, the circle will disappear.
+You can make any available folder an indexed folder by clicking on the '+' button at the top of the Folders pane, or by dragging a folder from the Preview area onto the 'Drop...' button at the bottom of the Indexed Folders section.
+The indexing process is designed to work in the background, so it doesn't affect other work you do in any ON1 Photo RAW 2017 module.
+To remove an indexed folder, right-click on the folder name in the pane and choose "Remove Indexed Folder."